 Using colored pencil, students explore advanced rendering techniques, from quick schematics to finished renderings, as they relate to the interior design profession.
-Prerequisite(s): ID 133.

-ID 341 - Liahtina Desian II
+ID 341 - Lighting Design II

 Advanced course deals with increased awareness of the application of lighting principles in more complex interior design environments.
 Various types of architectural and decorative lighting sources are explored.
 The impact of codes compliance, budget estimating, and project cost control methods are examined.